Veteran's Court Program

 • Meet with the community supervision officer for 3 face-to-face contacts per month, with 1 of the 3 contacts being in the field at the veteran's home or other location

-• Review before the judge once per month
+• Progress review before the judge once per month

 Phase Two - up to 6 months

-• Meet with the community supervision officer for 2 face-to-face contacts per month, with 1 of the 2 contacts being in the field at the veteran's home or other location
+• Meet with the community supervision officer up to two (2) face-to-face contacts per month, with field visits as needed

-• Review before the judge once per month
+• Progress review before the judge once per month

 Phase Three - up to 12 months